cccbr/runningatower/content/docs/introduction/_index.md

 ## Topics

-The following is an overview of what is in each chapter:
+The following is an overview of what appear in each chapter:

-- Communication; how to keep things running smoothly.
+- [Communication](../communication/); how to keep things running smoothly.
 Communication with people external to the band.
 Liaison with the relevant ***[tower authority](../glossary/#tower-authority)***, Faculties, Contact details, Promotion.
 (Communications within a group of ringers are covered in [Building a Team](../buildingateam/).)
-- Formalities; being compliant, safe and successful.
+- [Formalities]{../formalities); being compliant, safe and successful.
 Disclosure and Barring Service (DBS), General Data Protection Regulations (GDPR), Safeguarding.
 - Finance; income and expenditure including fees.
 - Health and safety; staying safe.
 Attendance, Insurance, Security, Tower access.
 - Emergency; what to do if things go wrong.